univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Directory report PDF file.
 For more information see :ref:`central-management-umc-adjustment-expansion-of-directory-reports`.

+.. envvar:: dns/forwarder1

+   Defines the first *external DNS server*.
+For more information, see :ref:`computers-configuring-the-name-servers`.

+.. envvar:: dns/forwarder2

+   Defines the second *external DNS server*.
+For more information, see :ref:`computers-configuring-the-name-servers`.

+.. envvar:: dns/forwarder3

+   Defines the third *external DNS server*.
+For more information, see :ref:`computers-configuring-the-name-servers`.

+.. envvar:: gateway

+   Configures the IPv4 network gateway.
+For more information, see :ref:`computers-ipv6`.

+.. envvar:: grub/append

+   Defines Linux kernel boot options that the GRUB boot loader passes to the Linux kernel for system boot.
+For more information, see :ref:`grub`.

+.. envvar:: grub/bootsplash

+   To deactivate the splash screen during system boot, set the value to ``nosplash``.
+For more information, see :ref:`grub`.

+.. envvar:: grub/gfxmode

+   Defines screen size and color depth for the GRUB boot menu.
+For more information, see :ref:`grub`.

+.. envvar:: grub/timeout

+   Defines the waiting period in seconds in the GRUB boot menu.
+During this waiting time alternative boot menu entries can be selected.
+The default value is ``5`` seconds.
+For more information, see :ref:`grub`.

+.. envvar:: grub/xenhopt

+   Defines options that are passed to the Xen hypervisor.
+For more information, see :ref:`grub`.

+.. envvar:: interfaces/ethX/address

+   Defines the network IPv4 address for the interface :samp:`eth{X}`.
+Replace :samp:`{X}` with the actual value for the interface.
+For more information, see :ref:`computers-ipv4`.

+.. envvar:: interfaces/ethX/netmask

+   Defines the network mask for the interface :samp:`eth{X}`.
+Replace :samp:`{X}` with the actual value for the interface.
+For more information, see :ref:`computers-ipv4`.

+.. envvar:: interfaces/ethX/type

+   Defines the network interface type for the interface :samp:`eth{X}`.
+Replace :samp:`{X}` with the actual value for the interface.
+For more information, see :ref:`computers-ipv4`.

+.. envvar:: interfaces/ethX_Y/setting

+   Defines an additional virtual interface.
+Replace :samp:`{X}` and :samp:`{Y}`with the actual value for the interface.
+For more information, see :ref:`computers-ipv4`.

+.. envvar:: interfaces/ethX/ipv6/address

+   Defines the network IPv6 address for the interface :samp:`eth{X}`.
+Replace :samp:`{X}` with the actual value for the interface.
+For more information, see :ref:`computers-ipv6`.

+.. envvar:: interfaces/ethX/ipv6/prefix

+   Defines the network IPv6 prefix for the interface :samp:`eth{X}`.
+Replace :samp:`{X}` with the actual value for the interface.
+For more information, see :ref:`computers-ipv6`.

+.. envvar:: interfaces/ethX/ipv6/acceptRA

+   Activates stateless address autoconfiguration (SLAAC) for the interface :samp:`eth{X}`.
+Replace :samp:`{X}` with the actual value for the interface.
+   For more information, see :ref:`computers-ipv6`.

+.. envvar:: ipv6/gateway

+   Configures the IPv4 network gateway.
+For more information, see :ref:`computers-ipv6`.

 .. envvar:: kerberos/adminserver

    Defines the system that provides the Kerberos admin server.
 See